 Question I.7.4.
 Have past crises prompted any decisions regarding the program administration and financing?
 Are there plans to do so?

 Why do these questions matter?
-Planning for emergencies, assessing risks beforehand, having early warning systems in place, structured triggers of sock responses and assessing long-term evolutions of population needs for income support are pre-requisite for adaptive social protection.
+Planning for emergencies, coordinating with authorities responsible for disaster risk management and response, assessing risks beforehand, having early warning systems in place, structured triggers of sock responses and assessing long-term evolutions of population needs for income support are pre-requisite for adaptive social protection.
 Such actions should reflect lessons learned from past experiences of crisis responses (see Chapter 1, section 1.3.).

 Assessing design parameters